intrnl/intrnl.github.io/content/posts/2020-08/002-dark-to-light-lyrics.md

 date: 2020-08-08
 ---

-We rise
-Up from the bottom of the depth
+We rise, up from the bottom of the depth
 To forge a path
 Starlight shines through the darkness
+(Starlight shines through the dark)
 Heralding new hope
+(Heralding new hope)

 A hopeless world
+(A hopeless world)
-With the imposter's key falling
+With the reaper's tears keep falling
+(With the raider's song and prayers bring us the believer)
 Break these chains of pain
+(Break these chains of pain)
 That's the only path left
+(A voice leads us, now the only path)

 Hey, what did you say?
 or what I said?